chaoming0625/NumpyDL/README.rst

 ``NumpyDL`` is:

-1. For My Homework
+1. For DL Education
-2. For DL Education
+2. Based on Pure Numpy/Python
-3. Based on Pure Numpy/Python
+3. And for My Homework

 Features